 - Consider boarding options.
 Ideally, you would like to be at your instructor's barn—do they have openings?
 What is the cost and what are the options for boarding they offer?
 What other options are in the area and would they be a good fit for you?

 - Can you afford it?
 Between boarding, farrier bills, dentist, and any other professional service your horse might need, it is a big financial commitment.

-- In order to be successful, your child will still need to continue taking lessons.
+- Can you afford lessons, too?
+In order to be successful, your child will still need to continue taking lessons.
 Can you still afford that on top of all the other expenses associated with owning a horse?